linux-system-roles/ha_cluster/README.md

   Currently, only one set is supported, so the first set is used and the rest are ignored.

 **Note:** The role configures the cluster to call external programs to handle alerts.
-It is your responsibility to distribute the programs to cluster nodes.
+It is your responsibility to provide the programs and distribute them to cluster nodes.

 You may take a look at [an example](#configuring-alerts).